Updated February 2019

 Apartment hunting in London was significantly easier than in Paris: I ended up choosing the first flat I visited!
 I only visited a few others to confirm my choice, but I knew right away that the first flat was the one.
-It came unfurnished with the exception of two beds and kitchen appliances, so we pretty much had to buy everything new, which is both exciting and terrifying.
+It came unfurnished with the exception of two beds and kitchen appliances, so I pretty much had to buy everything new, which is both exciting and terrifying.
 I’m always keen for a good ole room makeover, but furnishing and decorating an entire flat?
-So, we set aside a budget and I got on Pinterest months before the actual move-in date to start brainstorming.
+So, I set aside a budget and I got on Pinterest months before the actual move-in date to start brainstorming.
 The flat isn’t big, but it’s got some interesting features.
 It’s around 65m2, two bedrooms, and an open kitchen leading onto the living area.
 All that is pretty standard, but wait for it… both the bedroom and living room lead out to a huge (everything is relative…) terrace!
-I’ve never had this much outdoor space (other than when I was a kid) so needless to say I’m very excited about working on the terrace make-over!
-But for now, the priority has been working on the inside.
+I’ve never had this much outdoor space (other than when I was a kid) so needless to say I was very excited about working on the terrace make-over!
+But for now, the priority was on working on the inside.

-- Bekvam stool
+- Ikea Bekvam stool

 - Wood varnish